1991 Indianapolis Colts season: Week 14: vs. Cleveland Browns

+Week 15: at New England Patriots

+Week 16: vs. Buffalo Bills

-Jim Kelly and Frank Reich managed just thirteen completions, but four of them were touchdowns as the Bills romped 35–7.
+Jim Kelly and Frank Reich managed just thirteen completions, but four of them were touchdowns as the Bills romped in 35–7.
 Jeff George was benched after completing just 83 yards and Mark Herrmann was even worse, throwing three interceptions.
 The win secured the #1 playoff seed for the Bills.